-Choosing the right power of attorney is critical to preserve your estate and ensure that your best interests are cared for.
+Choosing the right power of attorney can preserve your estate and protect your best interests.
 However, just because one individual makes sense as your power of attorney at one point does not mean that they will continue to be the right choice.
-It is a good idea to revisit your power of attorney on a regular basis and consider whether your power of attorney might be outdated.
+It is a good idea to revisit and update your power of attorney on a regular basis.

-You get divorced – If you get divorced and your ex-spouse is your power of attorney, you will likely want to choose another person.
+If you get divorced and your ex-spouse is your power of attorney, you will likely want to choose another person.
 In fact, you should update this document if you are separated or are certain divorce is on the horizon.
-Do not assume that a divorce will automatically withdraw a power of attorney designation – it will not.
+Do not assume that a divorce will automatically withdraw a power of attorney designation: It will not.

-At the Law Office of Megan Amelung, LLC, we help draft initial power of attorney documents, as well as review and update your estate plan when needed.
-Call 541.246.8752 or contact us online for a consultation with a Eugene estate planning attorney.
+At Willamette NW Law Firm, we help draft initial power of attorney documents, as well as review and update your estate plan when needed.
+Call 541.246.8752 or contact us online for a consultation with your Eugene estate planning attorney.